The Swift Effect: What Brands Can Learn from Taylor Swift

-A few years ago our then-intern (and now Product Marketing Manager) Phill Agnew was let loose on our Brandwatch Twitter account.
+A few years ago, a Brandwatch intern was let loose on the company's Twitter account.

 At the time we were promoting a guide on community management, and he took a rather interesting approach on the wording of the social post.
 We awoke the day after promoting the guide to a number of angry replies, accusing us of being rude and disparaging.
 Bad times.
 What had he tweeted?

 “Don’t be a stupid marketer.
 Download our guide.”
 Grimace emoji.